 “We’re going to be peaceful, but we’re going to be passionate,” Domineck told the crowd through a mask and bullhorn as the event began.

-Gabriela Pickett, a member of the Dayton School Board, told the crowd that “there are three types of cops.
+Gabriela Pickett, a member of the Dayton Public Schools Board of Education, told the crowd that “there are three types of cops.
 Good cops.
 Bad cops.
 And the worst — cops that turn a blind eye.”

 Domineck and other community members say they want the city of Dayton to pass new legislation calling for police to use de-escalation techniques and strategies, similar to policies approved in Cleveland.

 Dayton officials said Friday people understandably are frustrated and outraged by recent violent tragedies, but they expect the protests to be peaceful and lawful.

 “Knowing our community like I do, it is certainly my expectation that it will be overwhelmingly law-abiding while engaging in any type of protest activity,” said Dayton police Chief Richard Biehl said Friday.

 MORE PROTESTS COVERAGE